-Write down what the cost of inaction would be, if you didn't 'do the thing' -- emotionally, financially, physically?
+Write down the cost of inaction if you didn't 'do the thing' -- emotionally, financially, physically?
 This page can be divided into three columns: cost of inaction in six months, one year, and three years.

 Fear-setting will help children manage their stress and anxiety and teach them to plan better.
-Simultaneously it will assist in self-regulation -- allowing them to manage their emotions and behaviors in a healthy and productive way.
-For most adults self-regulation comes easily but for children, it takes both time and practice.
+It will also assist in self-regulation -- allowing them to manage their emotions and behaviors healthily and productively.

-As a parent, it is tempting to jump to 'fix' the situation when we see our child in distress.
-What is more useful would be to encourage them to lean into and listen to their fear or anxiety.
+As a parent, jumping to 'fix' the situation is tempting when we see our child in distress.
+It would be more beneficial to encourage them to lean into and listen to their fear or anxiety.
 By teaching them the principles of fear-setting, we can help them find the words to describe their fears and worries and find the necessary actions to address them.

 1. Ask Questions